Azure/China-Data-Solutions/README.md

 # Data Analytics Industry Solutions How-To Guides
 Data analytics industry solutions are for transforming your data into business intelligence actions.
 Solution how-to guides contain all the necessary materials and instructions to guide how to deploy solutions to Azure China subscription.

-Deployable demo package of solution is provided to help users to deploy demo with cooked data to quick understand business scenarios and data schema of the solution.
+We provide 2 types of packages for customers and partners.
+* Solution package - Solution package includes sample raw data, trained models and demo application (web app or PBI report).
+Solution package can be auto-deployed to Azure subscription directly follow the instructions of readme to help customers and partners understand how to build business scenarios with Azure services.
+Customers and partners can repalce the raw data, then modify the solution based on source code and scripts of solutions to build their Demo and PoC on demand.
+* Demo package - Demo package includes cooked data and demo application (web app or PBI report).
+Demo package can be deployed follow the instructions of readme to help customers and partners quick understand business scenarios.
+And customers and partners can also modify the demo application to present the business scenarios from different point of views.

 ## Solutions for Media